CARTE-Toronto/alliance-docs-mcp/README.md

 0 2 * * 0 cd /path/to/alliance-docs-mcp && uv run python scripts/sync_docs.py --incremental
 ```

+This repository also ships with `.github/workflows/weekly-sync.yml`, which performs the same incremental sync on Sundays using GitHub Actions and pushes any changes back to `main`.

 ## Configuration

 ### Environment Variables

-Set the following environment variables (via `.env`, your shell, or Fly secrets) to customize behavior:
+Set the following environment variables (via `.env`, shell exports, or your hosting platform's secret manager) to customize behavior:

 - `MEDIAWIKI_API_URL` (default `https://docs.alliancecan.ca/mediawiki/api.php`)
 - `DOCS_DIR` (default `./docs`, or `/data/docs` in the container)